savmm/simpleViewPager/README.md

 ##Features

- - Created by Muharrem Uğurelli on 15.02.2017.
- - SimpleViewPager
- - To easily switch between containers
+ - Any ViewGroup based View can be use as Container
- - Swipe Right and Left
+ - Swipe Right and Left to swtich page
- - Programmatically switch by Next and Previous methods
+ - Programmatically switch page by Next and Previous methods
- - If Swipe Left(next) on last then SimpleViewPager switch to first containers
- - If Swipe Right(previous) on first then SimpleViewPager switch to last containers
+ - Pages change cyclically
+ - Auto Created Page Dots
  - Customize style For Active PageDot and Deactive PageDosts --Radius and Color